Snorkels Search

 May I lay out the template on a flat surface to ensure that the snorkel will fit before I drill any hole?

-Description of the Airflow Cold Air Induction System and its effect on 4WD vehicles
+How does ACAIS work?
+A description of the Airflow Cold Air Induction System and its effect on 4WD vehicles

 A brief history of Snorkels